The City Commission is the legislative body of the City of Traverse City, essentially functioning as the city's "board of directors."

 - Set public policy for the city through ordinances and other official actions

-- Allocate public funds under the city's control and responsibility, including adoption of the City Budget
+- Allocate public funds under the city's control and responsibility, including the adoption of the City Budget

 - Exercise policy oversight of the city's resources

-- Appoint the City Manager and City Attorney; and to maintain a system of checks and balances, to provide for appropriate separation of duties, the City Commission also approves the City Manager's appointment and removal of the City Clerk and the City Treasurer.
+- Appoint the City Manager and City Attorney; and to maintain a system of checks and balances, and to provide for appropriate separation of duties and autonomy in conducting and performing official and corporate functions, the City Commission also approves the City Manager's appointment and removal of the City Clerk and the City Treasurer.